ttambio/capstone_engagement/README.md

 This cyber security bootcamp project involved portraying as a security professional in both the Red team and Blue team by assessing and analyzing a vulnerable system.
 The PowerPoint presentation summarizes the findings which includes proposed alarms and mitigation strategies.

 Tools and techniques used:
+  - Microsoft Azure Lab Services
     - Kali Linux
-  - Web brower
+  - Web browser
   - nmap
   - hydra
   - msfvenom